shanuka-umesh/Uvicorn-server/README.md

-### This is a ssimple web application on uvicorn server
+### This is a simple web application on uvicorn server

+FastAPI + Uvicorn